RADIO STARS – Punk From The End Of The Pier

 I don’t think he’s American but, since Rick Perry, Sarah Palin and Michele Bachmann are clearly not from this Earth, I don’t see why that should matter.

 I’ll make up the bumper stickers, shall I?

-Visit President-Elect Gordon and other Radio Stars at the officially approved website here.
+Visit President-Elect Gordon and other Radio Stars stuff here.